 Pedagogical methods (didactical approaches)

-All VET colleges must work strategically with a common pedagogical and didactic base to be formulated at the college and documented to the Ministry of Education.
+All VET colleges must work strategically with a common pedagogical and didactic base to be formulated at the college and documented to the Ministry of Children and Education.
 In addition, all levels of management must complete a module in pedagogical management (10 ECTS) at EQF level 6.
 The pedagogical plans and initiatives must be reflected in the college’s action plans.

-Qualifications are described in terms of learning outcomes by the trade committees.
+Qualifications are described in terms of learning objectives by the trade committees.
 They have been greatly inspired by the European Qualifications Framework (EQF) and are included in the National Qualifications Framework (Den Danske Kvalifikationsramme) with eight levels like the EQF.

-The local curriculum (lokale undervisningsplan) contains the same competence goals as the national curriculum, which in general is broadly described.
-The decentralized approach is reflected in how learning outcomes are specified.
+The local curriculum (lokal undervisningsplan) contains the same competence goals as the national curriculum, which in general is broadly described.
+The decentralized approach is reflected in how learning objectives are specified.
 It is up to the school, in cooperation with the local trade committees and the students, to operationalize and adapt the nationally set general competence goals to the local context.
 The goals are used for both formative and summative assessment.
 Key competences are reflected and included in curricula.
 They may vary somewhat from school to school, due to different strategies and different pedagogical-didactical bases.

 Qualifications Framework for Lifelong Learning: https://ufm.dk/en/education-and-institutions/recognition-and-transparency/transparency-tools/qualifications-frameworks